percona/psmysql-docs/docs/binlogging-replication-improvements.md

 *MySQL* was additionally updating this information in case of multi-source replication when replica had to skip the already executed GTID event.

-### Source and connection status details

-The configuration with `master_info_repository=TABLE` and `sync_master_info=0` makes replica to update source status and connection information in this table on log file rotation and not after each sync_master_info event, but it didn’t work on multi-source replication setups.
-Heartbeats sent to the replica to skip GTID events which it had already executed previously, were evaluated as relay log rotation events and reacted with `mysql.slave_master_info` table sync.
-This inaccuracy could produce huge (up to 5 times on some setups) increase in write load on the replica, before this problem was fixed in *Percona Server for MySQL*.
-Bug fixed [#1812](https://jira.percona.com/browse/PS-1812) (upstream [#85158](https://bugs.mysql.com/bug.php?id=85158)).

 ## Write `FLUSH` commands to the binary log

 `FLUSH` commands, such as `FLUSH SLOW LOGS`, are not written to the